Follett Corporation: 2000–present

 In November 2012, Mary Lee Schneider was elected Follett's new president and CEO.
 Schneider was an 11-year veteran on the Follett Board of Directors.
 Schneider came to Follett from Chicago-based RR Donnelley, where she had been president, and Digital Solutions and Chief Technology Officer.

 In January 2014, Follett Corporation's board of directors named Todd Litzsinger as chairman of the board.
 Litzsinger succeeded Steve Waichler, who held the role on an interim basis following the passing of O'Hara in 2013.
 Litzsinger joined Follett in 1992, and served on the board from 2003.
 He held a series of leadership positions with the company, becoming President of Content Solutions and Services for Follett School Solutions, the company's preK–12 business.

 In March 2014, approximately 750 employees from the company's corporate office and its Chicago-area suburban operations in Oak Brook, Westmont, and River Grove relocated to Three Westbrook Corporate Center, a 160,000 square-foot tower in Westchester.
 On April 1, 2014, Follett's PreK–12 businesses became one legal entity named Follett School Solutions, Inc. This allowed the company to leverage the content and technology capabilities of its previously separate businesses: Follett Educational Services, Follett Library Resources and Follett Software Company.

 In the 2010s, the company focused on e-commerce, and digital offerings and text rental, in addition to its core areas of expertise.
 In 2013, Follett was described as a $2.7 billion, privately held company serving 70,000 early childhood, primary and secondary schools, and more than 1,000 college campuses.
 It employed approximately 15,000 associates throughout the United States, Canada and other parts of the world.

+In 2013, Follett laid off 570 bookstore employees.